AlmuHS/GNUMach_SMP/README.md

 The implementation of this step is based in [Min_SMP acpi.c](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c) implementation.
 The main function is `acpi_setup()`, who call to other functions to go across ACPI tables.

-To adapt the code to *gnumach*, it was necessary to make some changes:
+To adapt the code to *gnumach* it was necessary to make some changes:

 - **Copy and rename files**